 We have updated a number of the risk factors affecting our business since those presented in our Annual Report on Form 10-K, Part I, Item 1A, for the fiscal year ended June 29, 2012.
-Except for the addition of the first two risk factors below, revisions to the third, fourth and fifth risk factors below and the deletion of a risk factor regarding restructuring charges as a result of the HGST acquisition, there have been no material changes in our assessment of our risk factors from those set forth in our Annual Report on Form 10-K for the fiscal year June 29, 2012, as updated in our Quarterly Report on Form 10-Q for the quarter ended September 28, 2012.
+There have been no material changes in our assessment of our risk factors from those set forth in our Annual Report on Form 10-K for the fiscal year June 29, 2012, as updated in our Quarterly Reports on Form 10-Q for the quarters ended September 28, 2012 and December 28, 2012.
 For convenience, all of our risk factors are included below.